alexkoh95/hodlnaut-to-submit/README.md

 - nodemon
 - request

+"npm run dev" to run the server

+"npm run test" to run the test

 ## Questions

 ### 1. (Optional) If you didn’t have time to complete your intended design, what else would you have done?